Copilot-Language/copilot/README.md

     'pos' : s0[n] > 0
 ```

-or this modular transition system :
+or this modular transition system:

 ```
 NODE 's0' DEPENDS ON []